Dave Ramsey is a world-renown personal finance expert who created 7 baby steps to help people have a roadmap to get their finances in order.

-6. Pay off the Home Mortgage
+6. Pay Off Home Mortgage

 So you’ve paid off all of your consumer debt.
 You’ve got a fully funded emergency fund.
-You’re contributing at least 15 percent of your income toward retirement.
-In addition, you have a plan for contributing to your kids’ college educations.
-What’s next?
-It’s time to dump the mortgage.
+You’re contributing at least 15 percent of your household income toward your retirement accounts.

 Can you imagine being mortgage free?
 Not owing anybody anything?
 They say the grass feels different under your feet when you own your home.
 Now it’s time to find out.

 You’ve created a solid budget so that you know where your money goes.
 Now take all of your extra funds.
 This includes funds that were going toward your debt snowball.
 And the amount you were putting in your emergency fund.

 Put it all toward that mortgage loan.
 Get it paid off in full as soon as possible.
 Put any extra money toward the mortgage loan as well so you aren’t just making the minimum payments.